Stalin Note: Second Stalin Note

 In the second Stalin Note, sent on 9 April 1952, the Soviet Union stood by its position that negotiations for the groundwork of a peace treaty and for the creation of a unified German government to begin.
 Stalin accepted that free elections could be the groundwork for a unified German government but insisted for the four occupying powers, rather than the United Nations, to supervise the elections.
 On the other hand, Stalin stayed firm on his idea for a reunified Germany to have the borders outlined by the Potsdam Conference and that even more generally, an armed Germany could not be in an alliance that was directed aggressively against other states.

 In the second Western note of 13 May 1952, it was again emphasised that a freely-elected all-German government must participate in the treaty negotiations.
 Additionally, the West accepted that a commission of the occupying powers could oversee the elections but insisted for the commission not to be made up of government officials but impartial participants.
 The matter of dispute remained: free elections first (West) or peace treaty negotiations first (Soviet Union).

 Third Stalin Note

 A day before the official signing of the European Defence Community (EDC), the Soviet Union sent a third note, on 24 May 1952.
 Stalin criticised the creation of the EDC, which – according to the Germany Treaty – should be in effect even after reunification, and accused the West of delaying the negotiations for a peace treaty.
 In addition, the all-German government must remain under the control of the occupying powers during the treaty negotiations.

+The relative openness of the inner German border ended abruptly on 26 May 1952 when the GDR implemented a "special regime on the demarcation line", justified as a measure to keep out "spies, diversionists, terrorists and smugglers".
+The East German move was taken to limit the continuing exodus of its citizens, which threatened the viability of the GDR's economy.

 On 10 July 1952, the West criticised the centralisation, the collectivisation and the changes in the East German justice system that the SED had passed.
 The note stated that the conference should not negotiate a peace treaty yet but decide on a commission to oversee the elections first.
 There was still a difference of opinion over whether Potsdam could be the basis for negotiation, which contradicted all of the developments since 1945.